 2.)
 Think different - Acknowledge to yourself right now that this “virtual memorial” will not be like any funeral/memorial service that you’ve attended before.

 There will be no flowers, no reception line (though isn’t that a relief?), no live musicians, and no viewing.
 While this can feel like a bummer, it is a benefit in terms of savings and stress.

 3.)
 Think small - You might also have to acknowledge that there will be fewer people there than you’d like (though I do have some suggestions to make it more public).

 One way to involve more than just the immediate family is to post on social media that you are gathering written memories of the lost loved one to be read aloud during your “virtual memorial”.
 Designate one family member to be the Collector and ask people to send written memories to the Collector.
-(Collector: Set a deadline so that people who want to contribute know when you need the written response by.
-Allow yourself at least 24 hours to collect, sift, and compile these into a format where they can be written aloud.)

 If you want more people to be able to virtually “attend,” consider hosting the “virtual memorial” with only one computer via Youtube or Facebook live (with this option, one person should be the designated Host).
 There is no privacy with this option, but it does make participation more widely available, and guests can comment in real-time.
 It may be helpful to have someone in on another computer in the Host’s house who is monitoring comments and is able to read comments aloud into the camera.
 This will create a more shared environment.

 4.)
 Think organized - Order is helpful because it helps keep the focus on why you’re all gathered for this meeting: to honor the lost loved one, provide opportunity to acknowledge the reality of the loss, and to help facilitate a time of collective grief and mourning.